pysys-test/pysys-test/docs/UserGuide.rst

 .. code-block:: xml

 	<modes>
+		lambda helper: [
-		[mode for mode in
+			mode for mode in
-			combineModeDimensions( # Takes any number of mode lists as arguments and returns a single combined mode list INHERITED_MODES+[
+				helper.combineModeDimensions( # Takes any number of mode lists as arguments and returns a single combined mode list helper.inheritedModes,
+					[
 							{'mode':'CompressionNone', 'compressionType':None},
 							{'mode':'CompressionGZip', 'compressionType':'gzip'},
 					],
 					[
 						{'auth':None}, # Mode name is optional
 						{'auth':'OS'}, # In practice auth=OS modes will always be excluded since MyFunkyOS is a fictional OS ])
 			# This is a Python list comprehension syntax for filtering the items in the list
-			if mode['auth'] != 'OS' or sys.platform == 'MyFunkyOS'
+			if mode['auth'] != 'OS' or helper.import_module('sys').platform == 'MyFunkyOS'
 		]
 	</modes>